TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

   [[rbp-0x78]] == NULL || [rbp-0x78] == NULL || [rbp-0x78] is a valid envp
 ```

-From here, we should check which conditions could be achieved; but to do so, we should first understand the state of the registers **at the moment the virtual function is called**.
+Looks like we found 4 one-gadgets.
+Each gadget lists the offset along with the constraints required to successfully trigger a shell.
+But to satisfy the constraints, we should first understand the state of the registers **at the moment the virtual function is called**.
 This calls for some breakpoints!

 {% image "assets/breakfast_navigate_to_toast_eat_see_regs.png", "jw-100", "Disassembly and registers upon reaching Toast::eat().
 Notice the register states of rax, rdi, rsi, and r13.
 These will be useful when hunting for gadgets." %}